unknownghostz6/westerntheme-mdt/README.md

-More In Depth Version made by i3ucky in link below: https://github.com/i3ucky/bucky_mdt
+More In Depth Version made by i3ucky can be found here: https://github.com/i3ucky/bucky_mdt